openflighthpc/retype-documentation/Retype_Documentation/hidden_cluster_build_methods/make_login_node.md

-Before setting up a cluster, there are several required prerequisites:
+Before setting up a cluster on Openstack, there are several required prerequisites:
 - A flight solo image imported to openstack
 - The following set up on Openstack:
 	- Your own keypair